5 Things to Keep in Mind When Buying a Purebred Puppy From a Breeder

 Some states only allow exchanges of pets.
 Some only cover the purchase of pets from a pet store, and not a breeder.
 If you do live in a state that has a puppy lemon law, it is imperative that you know the rules and follow them to the letter.
 Otherwise, you may not have any recourse, assuming the breeder adheres to those laws.

-Promises and Contracts can only Get You so far
+5. Promises and Contracts Can Only Get You so Far.

 No matter what the breeder promises verbally, get it in writing.
 Less reputable breeders will say all sorts of things to get the sale.
 If they say they guarantee their dogs, they should have the guarantee in writing in the contract.
 If the breeder doesn't offer a contract, or doesn't offer a guarantee, you may need to look elsewhere.